-Facilitate the process of legally impeccable recovery of assets illegally obtained by representatives of former president Viktor Yanukovych’s regime to the Ukrainian budget, support the establishment and functioning of the Asset Recovery and Management Agency (ARMA).
+- Facilitate the process of legally impeccable recovery of assets illegally obtained by representatives of former president Viktor Yanukovych’s regime to the Ukrainian budget

 Civic Oversight and International Support of the Asset Recovery and Management Agency

 The team of Transparency International Ukraine supports establishment and development of the National Agency for Finding, Tracing and Management of Assets Obtained through Corruption and Other Crimes (Asset Recovery and Management Agency – ARMA).
-For instance, we help to implement ARMA’s communication strategy.
-We also participate in independent civic oversight of the Agency’s activity.
-In liaison with ARMA, representatives of TI Ukraine update the statutory instruments pertaining to the Agency’s area of activity.
+For instance, we help to implement ARMA’s communication strategy and participate in independent civic oversight of the Agency’s activity.
+In liaison with ARMA, we update the statutory instruments pertaining to the Agency’s area of activity.

 Kateryna Ryzhenko, legal adviser

 Support of the Updated Register of Politically Exposed Persons (PEPs)